 If your spouse happens to be living in a country other than Italy, the consulate there would likely be the one to handle the case.

-If your spouse entered the U.S. on a nonimmigrant visa (such as a fiancé, student, or tourist visa), and you are a U.S. citizen, he or she can most likely apply to adjust status in the United States.
+If your spouse entered the U.S. on a nonimmigrant visa (such as a fiancé, student, or tourist visa), and you are a U.S. citizen, he or she is likely eligible to apply to adjust status in the United States.
 The main form for this is an I-485.
 The two of you will attend an interview at one of USCIS’s field offices.

 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
-You may have difficulty obtaining a green card for your spouse, though it is not necessarily impossible.
+If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address, and will likely involve applying for a waiver of unlawful presence.
+You might have difficulty obtaining a green card for your spouse, though it is not necessarily impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

-If you have married, or plan to get married in Italy, you will first need to look into the Italian requirements for legal marriage.
+If you have married, or plan to get married in Italy, you will first need to look into the Italian requirements for legal marriage, both nationally and locally.
 Get ready for a lot of paperwork and visits to government offices!
-You may encounter particular delays in getting the various required appointments during the peak marriage season, May through September.
+You might encounter particular delays in getting the various required appointments during the peak marriage season, May through September.

-You (and in some instances, your Italian fiance) may be asked to prepare or bring the following to a local Ufficio Matrimoni, or Marriage Office:
+At a minimum, you (and in some instances, your Italian fiance) will likely be asked to prepare or bring the following to a local Ufficio Matrimoni, or Marriage Office:

 Unless you are getting married in the Roman Catholic Church, you will need to hold a civil ceremony before any religious ceremony.
 (After a religious ceremony performed in the Roman Catholic Church, the priest will register the marriage with the civil authorities.)
 The civil ceremony is performed by a mayor or mayor’s deputy.
 You will need two witnesses, one of whom can also serve as interpreter.
 (And if you don’t speak Italian, you will need to bring an interpreter.)